xarantolus/ax/README.md

 </details>

 ### Emulate ELF binaries
 The emulator also has some convenience functions for handling Linux/ELF binaries.
-The [test site](https://ax.010.one) uses these convenience functions to emulate programs.
+The [demo site](https://ax.010.one) uses these convenience functions to emulate programs.

 <details>
 <summary>Open for more info on how to emulate ELF files</summary>